 Do you ever wonder what happens when you sleep high?
-If you’re curious about the effects or have experienced it yourself, this article will explore the altitude effects of sleeping while under the influence of marijuana.
+If you’re wondering about this question, this article will explore the altitude effects of sleeping while under the influence of marijuana.

 You may already know that marijuana can induce relaxation and sleepiness, making it a popular natural sleep aid.
 However, it’s important to understand the potential risks and drawbacks.